SDA-SE/cluster-image-scanner/docs/deployment/deployment-orchestrator.md

 ```
 No values need to be set for the base chart, but you might want to set some for tweaking purposes.

-For the main chart, reate a new values file and set some basic mandatory values:
+For the main chart, create a new values file and set some basic mandatory values:

 ```yaml
 api: